Maczilla/Maczilla.github.io/README.md

 # Repo: https://maczilla.github.io
 Install Kodi builds by repo, zip or apk 32/64bit.

-Download & install Kodi from official website or use APK Install tutorial futher down if you have Android.
+Download & install Kodi from official website or use APK Install tutorial futher down if you have Android & firestick.

 Video Tutorial:
 https://tinyurl.com/SnowFlix